 “He’s one of the fuckin’ OGs of CrossFit and just like crushin’ it back in the day,” says Dave Castro, Director of the CrossFit Games.
 “No one could keep up with him back in the day.”

-Today, Leys, also known as “DMFL,” is a videographer… Continue Reading
+Today, Leys, also known as “DMFL,” is a… Continue Reading

 After a motorcycle accident involving another motorcycle, Jennifer Lazo was left with a compound fracture of her tibia, which was missing two inches, and a fibula that was cracked in half.

 “After the initial surgery from the trauma team the initial prognosis was one of two options,” recounts her husband, Vidal.
 The couple owns CrossFit Kingdom in Miami.
-The first option was simply that Jennifer’s left leg would be two inches shorter than her… Continue Reading
+The first option was simply that Jennifer’s left leg would be two inches shorter than… Continue Reading

 At the 2011 Affiliate Gathering in Big Sky, Mont., HQ Director of Training Dave Castro sat down with Sevan Matossian to find out more about the CrossFit HQ filmmaker.

 Castro asked Matossian how he gets his subjects to leave their comfort zone.